Archicad 28 C++ API

 ◆ APICommandCallBackProc

-typedef void __ACENV_CALL APICommandCallBackProc(GSHandle *paramsHandle, GSPtr resultData, GSErrCode returnCode)
+typedef void APICommandCallBackProc(GSHandle *paramsHandle, GSPtr resultData, GSErrCode returnCode)

 Callback function for handling the responses of asynchronous module command calls from main event loop.